nickmaccarthy/python-datemath/README.md

 datetime.datetime(2016, 1, 24, 22, 57, 45, 394470, tzinfo=tzutc())
 ```

-Or you can just import the `datamath` module, this will always give us a native `datetime` object
+Or you can just import the `datemath` module, this will always give us a native `datetime` object
 ```
 >>> from datemath import datemath
 >>>